• Skip to primary navigation

 The best part: my son said he can feel the difference in his training since giving up most added sugars and dairy.
 As an aside, his skin has cleared up significantly as well.

-protein chocolate mug cake with peanut butter drizzle
+Protein chocolate mug cake with peanut butter drizzle.

 Ingredients Needed

-Now, here are the ingredients you’ll need on hand to make this super quick “dessert”.
+Here’s what you’ll need on hand to make this super quick “dessert”.

 • Milk – Any kind will work, so it’s easy to make this a dairy-free mug cake.